BryceMarshall/CSC_412-512/Mental Models and Behaviour.md

+# Mental Models and Behaviour

-“Mental model is the dominant factor that determines the properties of usability” [quote from this paper](https://personales.upv.es/thinkmind/dl/conferences/achi/achi_2014/achi_2014_3_40_20183.pdf)
+“Mental model is the dominant factor that determines the properties of usability” ([Mori and Yamaoka, 2014](https://personales.upv.es/thinkmind/dl/conferences/achi/achi_2014/achi_2014_3_40_20183.pdf))

 - The contents of people’s knowledge (theories of system functionality or general beliefs of a similar domain) can explain users’ behavior
 - A user’s mental model of a (software) system may depend on their expertise / sophistication (e.g. a programmer v.s non programmer).
 A user may also have multiple mental models at different levels of [[Abstraction|abstraction]] and different [[Representations of User Knowledge|representations]] for how much they know about the system  (e.g. a person who designed part of a system then becomes a user of the whole system)